peterpeterparker/daviddalbusco.com/src/blog/building-a-github-actions-integration-with-oidc-authentication.md

 This matters because the satellite will later reconstruct the nonce from the same inputs and verify it matches, which is what prevents man-in-the-middle attacks.

 > Note that `caller` is our identity, our access key.
-I use the three interchangeably here.
+I use the three terms interchangeably in this post.

-Once the JWT is obtained, it is sent to the satellite along with the salt, using the generated identity as the caller.
+Once the JWT is obtained, it is sent to the satellite along with the salt, using the generated identity as the caller ([source](https://github.com/junobuild/juno-js/blob/main/packages/auth/src/automation/_automation.ts)).

 ```typescript
 const result = await authenticateAutomationApi({